 Teams are required to submit a shipping plan.
 The RobotX staff provides support to ensure that teams' equipment can be received, worked through Australian Customs, and staged for competition.
-A shipping plan template, shipping address, and point of contact for the RobotX freight forwarder will be provided to teams at a later date.
+A shipping plan template, shipping address, and point of contact for the RobotX freight forwarder can be found on the RobotX website.